 So many soups, so little time!
-From this taco soup to this slow cooker vegetable soup to this chicken noodle soup, I’ve definitely got you covered when it comes to finding a tasty soup recipe!
-This chicken taco soup is seriously one of my new favorites too!
+From this Chicken Taco Soup to this slow cooker vegetable soup to this chicken noodle soup, I’ve definitely got you covered when it comes to finding a tasty soup recipe!
+This taco soup recipe is seriously one of my new favorites too!
 It’s loaded with bold flavors and is so quick + easy to make, which makes it perfect for a busy night.
 Or let it simmer all day in your crockpot!
 You can also easily customize it to your family’s tastes!

-We like to top our bowl of healthy chicken taco soup with shredded cheddar cheese, sour cream, avocado or guacamole and a sprinkle of fresh cilantro.
+We like to top our bowl of deliciousness with shredded cheddar cheese, sour cream, avocado or guacamole and a sprinkle of fresh cilantro.
 The perfect satisfying lunch or dinner!

 One of the best things about taco soup is that it’s completely versatile.
 I’ve listed my favorite ingredients below, but feel free to substitute or completely leave out any ingredient to suite your family’s taste preference.
 Here’s the lineup:

 - Salsa.
-This soup starts with a huge amount of salsa.
-There’s absolutely no broth or water in this taco soup recipe, so the salsa acts as the base of the soup.
+There’s absolutely no broth or water in this recipe, so the salsa acts as the base of the soup.
 I recommend choosing your favorite prepared salsa and one that’s mild enough for you to really enjoy.
-For this particular soup recipe, I love using Pace Picante sauce.
+We love Pace Picante sauce in this.
 The mild version is very mild.
 You’ll need two jars of the 16-ounce size salsa.

 - Canned ingredients.
 Two cans each of black beans, kidney beans and corn get added in with the salsa.
 Six cans total!
 Which is awesome, because it significantly cuts down on prep time.
 In fact, this soup doesn’t require any chopping at all!
-You also do NOT drain any of the canned ingredients for this soup.
+You also do NOT drain any of the canned ingredients.
 Using all of the juices from the canned beans and corn makes this soup thick and creamy without having to use any cream or flour.

 - Cooked chicken.
-Use rotisserie chicken, leftovers, grilled chicken breasts, chicken from the deli counter, whatever works best for you.
-The chicken can be diced or shredded.
-Personally, I love the convenience and flavor of shredded rotisserie chicken.
+Use rotisserie chicken, leftovers, grilled chicken breasts, baked chicken thighs, chicken from the deli counter, whatever works best for you.
+It can be diced or shredded.
+We love the convenience and flavor of shredded rotisserie chicken.

 - Lime juice + cumin.
-So simple, yet so delicious and really all you need to give this chicken taco soup a punch of flavor.
-Because this recipe uses salsa as the base and you don’t drain away any flavor from the canned beans and corn, you won’t need to add much in terms of seasoning.
+So simple, yet so delicious and really all you need to give this a punch of flavor.
+Because this taco soup recipe uses salsa as the base and you don’t drain away any flavor from the canned beans and corn, you won’t need to add much in terms of seasoning.

-This soup is so flavorful and ridiculously easy to make!
+This chicken taco soup is so flavorful and ridiculously easy to make!
 Here’s the simple process, but for the full, printable recipe, reference the recipe card at the bottom of the page.